ric-sar/conda_cheatsheet/README.md

 ```
 conda env list
 ```
-This command will output all the environments and location:
+This command will put all the environments and location:
 ```
 # conda environments:
 base         *           C:\Users\Riccardo\anaconda3